santhosh-kumar/MultiviewAppearanceTracker/README.md

 Usage
 ------------

-In order to runthe tracker, use the following command:
+In order to run the tracker, use the following command:

 i) Set configuration SetupCameraNetwork.m